jrog20/FarrierApp/notes.md

 User Story:

-As a Farrier I want to catalog information on all my clients (horses) and organize my appointments in order to always be preparred with materials and my time.
+As a Farrier I want to catalog information on all my clients (horses) and organize my appointments in order to always be prepared with materials and my time.

 Models/Migrations: